Wolfy76700/Wolfy76700.github.io/rules_pack.md

 Pools will be finalized the day before the event.
 Once pools are finalized, the TO will announce on both [FGC.Network](https://fgc.network/@WolfTV) and the [Discord server](https://discord.gg/xFejWpb) that matches can now be played.

 Team captains are responsible for making sure all of their pools matches are played during the 3-week period allocated to pools, and scheduling accordingly.
+Team Captains need to warn the TOs as soon as a match is scheduled, and scores need to be reported as soon as a match is played.

 Each team is heavily encouraged to stream their matches on their own.
 No pools stream will be organized by WolfTV.